botworld-wiki/beatburger.github.io/pages/danger-zones.md

 ### Rewards

-... nothing besides satisfaction.
+Rare chest each time you beat them.
+If you beat them all you will complete [Codex](</codex#exterminator-squad>) missions and get 100 coins

 ### Level Scaling

 - All Danger Zones have the same level range
 - Lower level cap = Your Botpack level -2
 - No higher level cap overall (you'll find lv33 enemies no matter your level)
 - Each area inside the Danger Zone has it's own level range, which increases the further it is from the entrance (blocked paths interfere)
 - Bosses level = Higher level cap of the area it's located + 3 (Max level: 36)
-- Pest Controls are always level 33, therefore, the Exterminator Boss is always level 36
+- Pest Controls are always level 33, therefore, the Exterminator Bosses are always level 36

 ### Difficulty Levels